WeatherArchive-Bench: Benchmarking Retrieval-Augmented Reasoning for Historical Weather Archives

 Our corpus construction emphasizes both scale and reliability.
-Sourced from a proprietary archive institution, we collected two 20-year tranches of archival articles from Southern Quebec, a region representative of broader Northeastern American weather patterns: one covering a contemporary period (1995–2014) and one covering a historical period (1880–1899).
-The articles were digitized via OCR and subsequently cleaned to correct recognition errors via GPT-4o, ensuring textual quality suitable for downstream applications.
-The detailed preprocessing and validation steps are provided in Appendix \ref{ocr-validate}.
-We then segmented the articles into overlapping chunks using a sliding-window approach, followed by the method proposed by~\citep{sun2023chatgpt}, allowing each segment to preserve sufficient semantic context while satisfying token-length constraints.
-The resulting dataset comprises 1,035,862 passages, each standardized to approximately 256 tokens, which we used for \textit{WeatherArchive-Retrieval} task creation.
+Sourced from a proprietary archive institution, we collected two 20-year tranches of news archives from an organization in Southern Quebec, a region representative of broader Northeastern American weather patterns: one covering a contemporary period (1995–2014) and one covering a historical period (1880–1899).
+The archival news articles were digitized with OCR and subsequently cleaned using \textsc{GPT-4o}, following the post-OCR correction method of ~\citet{zhang2024post}.
+To validate this pipeline, we compared GPT-4o's corrections against expert human transcriptions for a random sample of 50 articles.
+As shown in Table~\ref{tab:ocr_quality}, the high BLEU and ROUGE scores (e.g., ROUGE-L of 0.943) confirm that the automated process effectively removes OCR noise while preserving the semantic integrity required for climate reasoning.
+Although OCR noise is a known issue in archival processing, retaining it would distort our evaluation of climate comprehension and cross-document reasoning, which are the core goals of our benchmark.
+Unlike OCR-focused datasets such as OHRBench \citep{liu2024ocrbench} that vary noise levels to study error cascades, our benchmark intentionally provides OCR-corrected text to isolate climate-specific retrieval and societal-impact reasoning.
+We then segmented the archival news articles into overlapping archival news segments using a sliding-window approach, followed by the method proposed by~\citet{sun2023chatgpt}, allowing each segment to preserve sufficient semantic context while satisfying token-length constraints.
+The resulting dataset comprises 1,035,862 news segments, each standardized to approximately 256 tokens, which we used for the \textit{WeatherArchive-Retrieval} task creation.